sebug/functions-by-the-meter-backend/README.md

 The idea of this project is to have some Azure functions that we can call and measure (measurements being thrown away afterwards).

+Following this guide: https://www.shanebart.com/deploy-az-func-with-github-actions/ .
+You have to create at least the credentials in the azure cloud shell (didn't work out when I did it using the cli).

+	az group create -n ByTheMeterGroup -l SwitzerlandNorth az ad sp create-for-rbac --name "bythemeterapp" \
+	--role contributor \
+	--scopes /subscriptions/{subscription-id}/resourceGroups/ByTheMeterGroup \
+	--sdk-auth